 - Respect for one’s property and the property of others, including public property.

 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
-College policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.
+University policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.

 Respect for Laws

-College disciplinary action may proceed during the pendency of any criminal/civil adjudication involving the same incident and is not subject to delay or challenge on the ground that criminal/civil charges are unresolved, reduced, or dismissed.
+University disciplinary action may proceed during the pendency of any criminal/civil adjudication involving the same incident and is not subject to delay or challenge on the ground that criminal/civil charges are unresolved, reduced, or dismissed.

 If regulations or laws are considered to be unfair or improper, it is expected that students will use appropriate, established, and lawful procedures to effect change.